Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 **Figure 117** Changing to runlevel5 using systemctl.

 Please note that I am using Ubuntu which more like Debian, if you use centOS you may use and change `inittab` file.

+**Please note**: in the grub we have file named device.map that tell the grub the path to the filesystem partitions.

 ## Chapter 3
 ## Topic 203: Filesystem and Devices